BlockchainCommons/SmartCustodyBook/manuscript/00-preface.md

 {float: right, width: "35%"}
 ![](resources/fw-1.jpg)
 The oldest keypair that I still have the private key for is now over 20 years old (ChristopherA@consensus.com ABB2B7CEE0983CD798D4266CCA7CBC1873262B3A DSA-1024 created 1998-12-09).
-I kept it for a long time due to the old, sentimental web-of-trust attestations associated with it, such as those from the founders of PGP and many early members of the SSL/TLS community, but I revoked it in 2015 as it was getting out-of-date with current standards.
+I kept it for a long time due to the old, sentimental web-of-trust attestations associated with it, such as those from the founders of PGP and many early members of the SSL/TLS community, but I revoked it in 2015 as it was getting out-of-date with current security standards.

 This history gives me some perspective when it comes to the protection and management of keys for digital assets.
 Bitcoin in particular made some some massive improvements to the ability to manage lots of keys.
 However, problems with managing digital assets still exist: despite these improvements, I have seen my own colleagues lose millions of dollars in early bitcoin.